 I can try but, I believe that Peter Heller can describe it better… In his book, Kook: What Surfing Taught Me About Love, Life, and Catching the Perfect Wave, Peter writes ‘Surfing is one of the only pursuits on earth that can drub you into numb exhaustion and blunt trauma time and time again and give you nothing in return; nothing but sand in your crotch, salt-stung eyes, banged temple, chipped tooth, screaming back, and sunburned ears—gives you all of this and not a single stand-up ride.
 Time and again.
 Day after day.
 Gives you nothing back but tumbles, wipeouts, thumpings, scares.
 And you return.
 You are glad to do it.
 In fact, you can think of nothing you’d rather do.’

 To me this excerpt is a perfect description of what our readers will find in Volume 1 of Legacy of Stoke; it is the tales of what drives everyday people back into the water time after time with so much enthusiasm and yearning and gratitude.
 Surfing is a shared experience and an understanding of something that so few people in the world can even comprehend… In the bigger scope of life, surfers are rare.
-I want to help give others the opportunity to document the celebration of our uniqueness.

 How surfing has shaped your life and lifestyle?